 When you throw death into this macabre mix of powder-kegged emotions, you are often folding-in a poisoning ingredient in your Hate-y Pudding pie.

 I’m thankful and grateful that there are no servings of Hate-y pudding pie at any of the Cranstoun-Biddulph family dinners.
 Well, at least no one of our actual, genetically linked and family-recognized family members(a lot of you will get what I mean by that vague disclaimer) receive any pie slices.
 There are a few outlaws, however…….

 Listen, no family is perfect.
 I’ve been told I may have one or one and a half flaws.
 I have yet to agree with that assessment, but I know all of my family members are very, very flawed.

 We’re flawed because we’re human(or they are, at least–I have no pressure points.
 I am Wonder Woman.)

-The worst thing you can do when you’re dealing with stressful family health issues is not forgiving yourself AND those close to you for acting like idiots.
+The worst thing you can do when you’re dealing with stressful family health issues is not forgive yourself AND those close to you for acting like idiots.

 Because we are idiots.